 Days to Come

 August Diehl and Daniel Brühl team up with Johanna Wokalek and Bernadette Heerwagen for Days to Come.
 The film from director Lars Kraume is set in the then-near future (2012 to 2020) and depicts a dystopian world that is rather unstable.
-(Doesn’t sound so far fetched, now does it?)
-The limited number of oil fields are causing international panic and a power struggle.
+(Doesn’t sound so far-fetched, now does it?)
+The limited number of oil fields is causing international panic and a power struggle.
 The story follows three siblings that are unlucky in love.
 But what’s more, they are also unknowingly helping with an underground organization associated with the oil fields.

 Isi & Ossi

 In the romantic comedy made-for-Netflix German movie from 2000, Isi & Ossi, Isi is the daughter of a billionaire but she dreams of a career in the culinary industry.
 But his parents are not exactly happy with the idea.
 So Isi comes up with a plan.
 She convinces Ossi, a young man struggling to pay his bills as a boxer, to pretend to be in a romantic relationship with her.
 Both agree with the plan for self-serving reasons.
 At least in the beginning.